 - 1. Press the Digital button on the front panel to open the DIGITAL function menu. - 2.
+Press the Channel Group softkey, turn the Universal Knob to select such as

-Press the D0~D7 softkey to select On or Off to switch all digital channels on or off. - Also, under the DIGITAL function menu, press the Digital button on the front panel will switch all digital channels off.
+D0~D7.and then press the Channel Group softkey to select Channel Group or M to switch all digital channels on or off.

+• Also, under the DIGITAL function menu, press the Digital button on the front panel will switch all digital channels off.